Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: A Cluster Design for Targeting Exposure Distribution

+As an illustration to motivate this heuristic, consider the scenario where all of the individual treatment effects are zero, i.e. the response functions are of the form $\poi(\dosei) = \incepti$.
+Studies of these sort are sometimes called uniformity trails or A/A tests.
+In this scenario, one may derive the MSE of the \doseht estimator as

-\begin{prop} \mseNoSlope \end{prop} As the individual variance terms increase, the first sum decreases.
-The effect of the second term depends on the sign of the product of intercepts, $b_i b_j$.
+As the individual variance terms increase, the first sum decreases.
+The effect of the second term depends on the sign of the product of intercepts, $\incepti \inceptj$.
 Generally speaking, these intercepts are unknown to the experimenter.
-For the sake of this discussion, let's consider the case where all intercept terms are non-negative; this is a necessary condition when the outcomes $\poi(\zv)$ are non-negative, which is common among certain measured outcomes (i.e. money spent, click through rate, etc).
-When the intercepts $b_i$ are all non-negative, then the product $b_i b_j$ is non-negative.
-In this case, negatively correlated exposures would decrease the second term, leading to an overall decrease in the MSE of the \doseht estimator.
+For the sake of this discussion, consider when the outcomes $\poi(\zv)$ are non-negative, in which case all intercepts $\incepti$ and their products $\incepti \inceptj$ also are non-negative.
+In this case, decreasing the correlation between exposures would decrease the second term, leading to an overall decrease in the MSE of the \doseht estimator.

-Next, we consider the setting where all individual treatment effects have the same sign.
-To simplify the calculation, we also assume that the intercept terms are zero and that each diversion unit receives either treatment with equal probability.